-The U.S. Mint’s plans for 2018 include several interesting and anticipated new releases coming in January such as the World War I Centennial Silver Dollar and silver medals for each branch of the military and the 2018-W American Silver Eagle Proof coin.
+The U.S. Mint’s plans for 2018 included several interesting and anticipated new releases such as the World War I Centennial Silver Dollar and silver medals for each branch of the military and the 2018-W American Silver Eagle Proof coin.

-In addition, a new, three-coin American Platinum Eagle Proof coin series debuts on January 25 called “Preamble to the Declaration of Independence” that will feature one coin per year through 2020.
+In addition, a new, three-coin American Platinum Eagle Proof coin series debuted on January 25 called “Preamble to the Declaration of Independence” that will feature one coin per year through 2020.

 The three new Platinum proof coins were authorized by Public Law 104-208 and like other coins of this type are made of .9995 fine platinum and carry a face value of $100.
 They will focus on the theme of the three core precepts of American democracy that are laid out in the Declaration of Independence: life, liberty, and the pursuit of happiness.

 This theme is in keeping with past series of this type issued between 1997 and 2017 that have focused on other elements of the democratic foundations of the U.S., including Vistas of Liberty, Foundations of Democracy, The Preamble to the Constitution, and Torches of Liberty.